 Rosebud parents/caregivers assist in the classroom about once a month.
 Sunflower parents/caregivers assist in the classroom approximately every 3 weeks.

 CAN SIBLINGS BE IN THE CLASSROOM WHEN ASSISTING THE LEAD TEACHER ON MY FAMILY TEACHING DAYS?

-Woodhaven School accident insurance coverage does not extend to siblings in the classroom.
+Woodhaven School accident insurance coverage does not extend to siblings under 18 in the classroom.
 It only covers enrolled Woodhaven students and teachers during school time or reported school events.
 It is the Woodhaven way to welcome families with small children to wear their baby in a carrier during their family teaching day.
 The Family Teacher must be able to fulfill all job responsibilities or proactively arrange for support without jeopardizing the safety of the infant, enrolled Woodhaven children or themselves.
 Babies in hand carriers or strollers may not attend school during family teaching time.
 If a family chooses to bring their child in a baby wearing carrier during their Family Teaching time, the Woodhaven School Baby Wearing Waiver must be signed.
 Please contact the Secretary for a copy of the Waiver.

 DO YOU OFFER CHILDCARE OPTIONS FOR YOUNGER SIBLINGS WHEN WE HAVE TO BE IN THE CLASSROOM ASSISTING?

 We currently do not offer childcare options.
 We ask that you find childcare for younger siblings on your Family Teacher days.
 Often families in the co-op with similar aged younger siblings will combine efforts, arranging playdates and swapping childcare on days you are required to assist during class time.

 DO YOU OFFER A SIBLINGS DISCOUNT?